Alex3k/grafana_mlt_demo/README.md

 # Types of Errors you can cause
 ## Too Many Postgres Connection
-This error opens a bunch of connections to the Postgres database to throw a common bug which is "Too many open connections".
+This error opens a bunch of connections to the Postgres database to throw a common bug which is "Too many open connections" and then creates an incident in ServiceNow.
 This can be triggered by running `variants/too_many_connections_bug.sh` and runs for 4 minutes.
 Please make sure you are connected to the GKE cluster for this as this script uses kubectl.

 When this is fired, it will take a minute for it to come through.
 When it does, both the Product Data and Product components turn Red to show they are in a bad state.
 The Latency increases but not enough to breach the SLO.
-After a little while a Slack alert will fire.
+After a little while a Slack alert will fire and a ServiceNow Incident will be created.
 To debug this, click on the Product red box and pick an error to view it's trace.
 You will see that it can't connect as connections are being refused.
 Go back to the overview and click on Product-Data to see why.
 You will see in the error box that it says too many connections.

 ## Kill the API Gateway
 This is simple but effective.
 To do this just run `kubectl delete deploy api-gateway`.
 This will turn the API-Gateway box red in the Service Overview dashboard and the Downtime budget remaining SLI will start decreasing.
 Click on the API-Gateway component box and you will see that the state is Offline - this is reported by the synthetic monitoring check.
 To bring it back online just run `kubectl apply -f app.yaml`.